dcbaker/cython/docs/src/userguide/sharing_declarations.rst

 Definition and Implementation files
 ====================================

-A Cython module can be split into two parts: a definition file with a ``.pxd`` suffix, containing C declarations that are to be available to other Cython modules, and an implementation file with a ``.pyx`` suffix, containing everything else.
+A Cython0 module can be split into two parts: a definition file with a ``.pxd`` suffix, containing C declarations that are to be available to other Cython0 modules, and an implementation file with a ``.pyx`` suffix, containing everything else.
 When a module wants to use something declared in another module's definition file, it imports it using the :keyword:`cimport`